RIP DMX: Remember the rapper with the best songs of his career now

 And as the internet proved, this song was meme-worthy.
 Starting with an add-on in Resident Evil 2, netizens everywhere made pie charts and memes about what X was gonna “give to ya”.
 The RE2 connection was made thanks to a character called Mr. X. While there was no relation, once the internet got their hands on Mr. X’s clips, they dubbed “X Gon Give It to Ya” over Me.
 X’s appearance – and the rest is history.

-And who can forget the party anthem “Party Live (Up in Here)”?
-Feated in movies like Zach & Miri Make a Porno and Sausage Fest, this song has a strong bounce and will have you chanting “meet me outside” for the rest of the day.
-Of course, this song was blasted at every singly party in the early 2000s.
+And who can forget the party anthem “Party Up (Up In Here)”?
+Featured in movies like Zach & Miri Make a Porno and Sausage Party, this song has a strong bounce and will have you chanting “meet me outside” for the rest of the day.
+Of course, this song was blasted at every single party in the early 2000s.

 Believe it or not, this DMX song was DMX’s top song on the Billboard charts, peaking at number 27 in April 2000.
-It peaked at number 8 on the U.S. Hot R&B/Hip-Hop Songs charts and Vh1 placed this DMX anthem in their “Top 100 Songs of the 00s” at number 56.
+It peaked at number 8 on the U.S. Hot R&B/Hip-Hop Songs charts and VH1 placed this DMX anthem in their “Top 100 Songs of the 00s” at number 56.
+It remains one of DMX’s highest-charting and most-played tracks across streaming services today.

 “How's It Goin' Down”